-The post 2 UK shares I’d buy in a Stocks and Shares ISA for the new bull market! appeared first on The Motley Fool UK.
+The post 2 UK shares I’d like to buy for market-beating cash yields! appeared first on The Motley Fool UK.